iainctduncan/papers/source/background.rst

 In this case, the structure and operation of the program is entirely up to the programmer.
-For example, a programmer might use C++ to create an application, creating sounds with a library such as the Synthesis Tool Kit (CTN: Cook 2002, 236-237), handling MIDI input and output with PortMidi (CTN: Lazzarini 2011, 784-795), and outputing audio with the PortAudio library (CTN: Maldanado, 2011, 364-375).
+For example, a programmer might use C++ to create an application, creating sounds with a library such as the Synthesis Tool Kit (CTN: Cook 2002, 236-237), handling MIDI input and output with PortMIDI (CTN: Lazzarini 2011, 784-795), and outputting audio with the PortAudio library (CTN: Maldonado, 2011, 364-375).
 While the use of these libraries significantly reduces the work needed by the programmer, fundamentally they are simply making a C++ application of their own design.

-In the second approach, a general purpose language is still used, but it is run from a muscially-oriented host, which could be either a running program or a scaffolding of outer code (i.e., the host is in the same language and code base but has been provided to the programmer).
+In the second approach, a general purpose language is still used, but it is run from a musically-oriented host, which could be either a running program or a scaffolding of outer code (i.e., the host is in the same language and code base but has been provided to the programmer).
 The term "inversion-of-control" for framework-based development of this type refers to the fact